-Note: Turning Protection on by default requires that Protect licenses are automatically applied to servers.
+Note: Turning Protect on by default requires that Protect licenses are automatically applied to servers.

-This feature allows Java clients to send security logs to a remote Syslog server in addition to the Contrast security log.
+This feature allows you to send security logs to a remote Syslog server in addition to the Contrast Security log.
 By sending logs to Syslog, you no longer have to monitor Contrast logs.

-Note: The following instructions are written in the context that a Protection license is applied to the server(s) on which you would like to enable Syslog output.
-If a Protection license is applied, a shield icon appears beside the server name.
-If no license is applied, Syslog actions are disabled in the row menu of the individual server or ignored for all non-licensed selections within the batch action.
+- The following instructions are written in the context that a Protect license is applied to the server(s) on which you would like to enable Syslog output.

 Organization settings act as the default configuration for all new servers.
-You can set these by going to the User menu > Organization Settings > Servers tab.
-Select the checkbox to Enable output of Protection events to Syslog, which reveals additional fields, and then enter your desired settings.
+To set up or edit default server settings, go to the User menu > Organization Settings > Servers tab.
+In the configuration form, select the checkbox to Enable output of Protect events to Syslog, which reveals additional fields, and then enter the appropriate settings.

-For more information on creating server configurations in Organization Settings, go to the Server Defaults article.
+For more information on creating server configurations in Organization Settings, go to Server Defaults.

 From the Servers page, you can enable and configure Syslog output to an individual server or multiple servers at one time.